DaryaVkh/currency-converter/README.md

-# Typescript, Express and React

-This repository holds a barebones Typescript + Express + React app.

 ## Backend commands
-Run these commands from the root folder.
+Run these commands from the `app/backend` folder.

+- `yarn` (`yarn install`) Install dependencies from package.json.
-- `yarn run start` Starts the backend development server.
+- `yarn start` Starts the backend development server.
-- `yarn run build` Builds the backend app to the `build` directory.
+- `yarn build` Builds the backend app to the `build` directory.

 ## Frontend commands
-Run these commands from the `frontend` folder.
+Run these commands from the `app/frontend` folder.

+- `yarn` (`yarn install`) Install dependencies from package.json.
-- `yarn run start` Starts the frontend development server.
+- `yarn start` Starts the frontend development server.
-- `yarn run build` Builds the frontend app to the `build/frontend` directory.
+- `yarn build` Builds the frontend app to the `build/frontend` directory.